apache/tvm/src/runtime/hexagon/profiler/README.md

 The steps involved are as follows:

 1) While building a model, set `tir.instrument_lwp` to `True`.
    By default, the builtin calls will only be inserted for the loops with siblings.
-But, it can be altered using LWP config options as described above.
+But it can be altered using LWP config options as described above.
-2) Save the binary file as it'll be needed to process the profiling data (lwp.json) later.
+2) Save the binary file as it will be needed to process the profiling data (lwp.json) later.
 3) Create `HexagonProfiler` object.
-It's passed to `get_profile_output` to check if the model was built with profiling enabled before copying the data from the device.
+It is passed to `get_profile_output` to check if the model was built with profiling enabled before copying the data from the device.

 ```